snowplow-archive/snowplow.github.com/README.md

 The content covers:

-1. What SnowPlow is, including why we developed SnowPlow, and how SnowPlow differs from other approaches to web analytics
+1. What Snowplow is, including why we developed Snowplow, and how Snowplow differs from other approaches to web analytics
-2. How SnowPlow works, from a technical standpoint
+2. How Snowplow works, from a technical standpoint
-3. How we plan to develop SnowPlow
+3. How we plan to develop Snowplow
-4. How to perform analyses using SnowPlow
+4. How to perform analyses using Snowplow
-5. Overview of the Professional Services we offer around SnowPlow
+5. Overview of the Professional Services we offer around Snowplow

-All content is copyright (c) 2012 SnowPlow Analytics Ltd and not to be reused without permission.
+All content is copyright (c) 2012 Snowplow Analytics Ltd and not to be reused without permission.

 ## Adding new content and editing existing content

 We welcome fixes and improvements!
-In particular on the analysis side, there is a wide range of ways SnowPlow can be used, and we can't possibly hope to cover them all ourselves.
+In particular on the analysis side, there is a wide range of ways Snowplow can be used, and we can't possibly hope to cover them all ourselves.
 If you've used it for a specific type of analysis, we'd love you to share it here.
 Please fork the repo, make your changes and then create a pull request.

 ### Contributing to the website